foo123/Dialect/README.md

 // available modifiers:
 // NOTE: any quotes will be added automaticaly,
 // quotes, for example for parameters representing strings should not be added manualy
-// d:       typecast to integer
-// s:       typecast to escaped string with appropriate quotes (see `.escape` method above)
+// r:       raw, pass as is
 // l:       typecast to string suitable for a "LIKE" argument with appropriate quotes
-// r:       raw, pass as is
-// f:       typecast to escaped string representing a table or field reference with appropriate quotes
+// f:       typecast to escaped string or comma-separated list of escaped strings representing table or field reference(s) with appropriate quotes
-// ad:      typecast to array of integers (eg for "IN" argument)
+// d:       typecast to integer or comma-separated list of integers
-// as:      typecast to array of escaped strings with appropriate quotes (see `.escape` method above) (eg for "IN" argument)
+// s:       typecast to escaped string or comma-separated list of escaped strings with appropriate quotes (see `.escape` method above)
-// af:      typecast to array of escaped strings representing table or field references with appropriate quotes

 // EXPERIMENTAL FEATURE: